SystemsApproach/ops/control.rst

 parameters.

-Using Aether’s 5G connectivity service as an example, suppose an end-user wants to change the *QoS-Profile* setting for their mobile device.
+Using Aether’s 5G connectivity service as an example, suppose an enterprise admin wants to change the *QoS-Profile* setting for a group of mobile devices.
 This might include modifying the *Uplink* or *Downlink* bandwidth, or even selecting a different *Traffic Class*.
-Similarly, imagine an enterprise admin wants to add a new *Mission-Critical* option to the existing set of *Traffic Classes* that *QoS-Profiles* can adopt.
+Similarly, imagine an operator wants to add a new *Mission-Critical* option to the existing set of *Traffic Classes* that *QoS-Profiles* can adopt.
 Without worrying about the exact syntax of the API call(s) for these operations, the Runtime Control subsystem needs to

 1. Authenticate the principal wanting to perform the operation.